 There are several ways that toxic vapor can intrude into the air inside homes and threaten the families who live there.
 But how does that happen?
 Here are nine elements that are present in typical vapor intrusion scenarios:

-1. Chemicals were dumped, spilled or buried at or around a factory, dry cleaner or other business.
-Sometimes, these chemicals were dumped as many as 50-60 years ago by companies that were careless or lazy or ignorant to the dangers of behaving this way.
+1. Chemicals were dumped, spilled, or buried at or around a factory, dry cleaner, or other business.
+Sometimes, these chemicals were dumped as many as 50-60 years ago by companies that were careless or lazy or ignorant of the dangers of behaving this way.

 3. The chemicals were not cleaned up after they were dumped on the ground or were buried on the property.
 They remained there, sometimes for many years.

 4. The soil between the ground surface and the groundwater is porous at the contaminated site.
 This allowed the chemicals to bleed down through the soil into the aquifer, contaminating the groundwater.

 5. The groundwater underneath the contamination is shallow.
 In most vapor intrusion cases, there is not a great distance between the contaminated groundwater and the basements of buildings or homes above.
 Usually the distance is between 5 – 40 feet.
 The shallower the groundwater, the more likely that there will be a vapor problem.

 6. The groundwater flows towards homes and businesses.
 If this is the case, contaminated groundwater can end up directly beneath homes and businesses, turn into a gas and migrate up through the soil and into the homes in a neighborhood.
 And this can happen even if the family is not (or is no longer) using groundwater to supply water to the home.

 7. Homes that are near the contaminated site.
 Homes that are near the original source of the contamination are most at risk.
 Most homes that are in danger of vapor intrusion are less than ½ a mile from the contamination source.